zzh24zzh/EPCOT_gradio/README.md

 This repository contains a Gradio demo for mapping ATAC-seq data to epigenomes, transcriptomes, and high-resolution chromatin contact maps.

 The demo features two user-friendly interfaces: (1) to run the model, and (2) to visualize prediction results.
-Users only need to provide a processed ATAC-seq file, which can be generated from a .bam file using the provided script [atac_process.py](https://github.com/zzh24zzh/EPCOT_gradio/blob/main/atac_process.py) (refer to step 3 in Usage).
+Users only need to provide a processed ATAC-seq file, which can be generated from a .bam file using the provided script [atac_process.py](https://github.com/zzh24zzh/EPCOT_gradio/blob/main/atac_process.py) (refer to step 3 in Usage below).

 ![](https://github.com/zzh24zzh/EPCOT_gradio/blob/main/data/interface1.gif)